How Much Does a House Sitter Cost? [How About Nothing?]

 A house sitter costs nothing, if they stay in your home overnight.

-If they don’t stay overnight in your home, and need to water plants, check security, get the mail, mow the lawn, love your animal(s) – then it’ll depend on where you live in the world and what exactly you need done.
+If the housesitter doesn’t stay overnight in your home, and need to water plants, check security, get the mail, mow the lawn, love your animal(s) – then it’ll depend on where you live in the world and what exactly you need done.

 Still, if you do your homework and show a willingness to spend either time or money finding someone amazing, you’ll easily find a house sitter for free.
 How do I know this?

-Since then, I’ve pet and house sat over 50 times in Europe and North America.
-I’ve yet to get paid in cash, although I feel I was paid well for my services.
+Since then, I’ve pet and house sat approximately 75 times in Europe, Central America and North America.
+I’ve yet to get paid in cash, although I feel every homeowner has “paid” me well for my services.

 Why Didn’t You Get Paid?

 I did.
 It just wasn’t a direct financial transaction where money changed hands.

 Basically, I took care of whatever the home or pet owner(s) needed while they were away in exchange for a place to stay.

 (Note: if you’re looking for a housesitter, I housesit for free, and am most often in the Vancouver, Canada area.
 Please contact me and we can discuss my schedule and your needs.
 Or, take a peek at my reviews on TrustedHousesitters.
 If you decide you want to use the service, please use my discount code RAF44968 to get 25% off your membership).

 What Kinds of Things Do House Sitters Do?